isabel2468/Customer-Attrition-Early-Warning/README.md

 Instead of modeling traditional subscription churn, this project focuses on customer attrition defined as behavioral inactivity.

 ## Attrition Definition

 A customer is labeled as attrited if no purchase occurs in the following 90 days.

 This future-oriented definition turns the model into an early warning system rather than a retrospective report.

 ## Architecture

 The pipeline follows a clear, production-oriented structure:

-- CSV and POS data
+- CSV and POS data ingestion
-- loaded into PostgreSQL (staging layer)
+- Loading into PostgreSQL (staging layer)
-- cleaned and standardized in raw schema
+- Data cleaning and standardization (raw schema)
-- business-ready features built in core schema
+- Business-ready feature tables (core schema)
-- SQL-based feature engineering (RFM, rolling windows, attrition label)
+- SQL-based feature engineering (RFM metrics, rolling windows, attrition label)
-- machine learning in Python using scikit-learn
+- Machine learning in Python using scikit-learn
-- risk scores written back to PostgreSQL
+- Risk scores written back to PostgreSQL
 - Power BI dashboard consuming model outputs

 ## Data Model

 Raw data sources include:
 - Point-of-sale transactions covering three years
 - Customer master data
 - Product data